-- questions which cannot be resolved due to an irreconcilable conflict in the laws although the Attorney General may attempt to provide general assistance;
+- questions which cannot be resolved due to an irreconcilable conflict in the laws (although the Attorney General may attempt to provide general assistance);

-- questions of executive, legislative or administrative policy;
+- questions of executive, legislative, or administrative policy;

-- matters involving intergovernmental disputes unless all governmental agencies concerned have joined in the request; moot questions;
+- matters involving intergovernmental disputes unless all governmental agencies concerned have joined in the request;

-- questions involving an interpretation only of local codes, charters, ordinances or regulations; or
+- questions involving an interpretation only of local codes, charters, ordinances, or regulations; or

-Requests for opinions must be in writing and should be addressed to:Attorney General
+Requests for opinions must be in submitted in writing on official agency letterhead or by the attorney representing the agency.
+Requests should be addressed to:

 Department of Legal Affairs